 Many associations have created a Body of Knowledge (e.g., PMBOK).
-ACMP does not consider The Standard to be equivalent to a BOK which are more expansive (bigger documents) and often include practical processes for getting the job done.
-A Standard provides guidance on the best practice followed within the relevant industry.
+ACMP does not consider the Standard to be equivalent to a BOK which are more expansive (bigger documents) and often include practical processes for getting the job done.
+The Standard provides guidance on the best practice followed within the relevant industry.
 BOKs go deeper.

 What does it cost?
 Where can I get it?

 The Standard for Change Management is the culmination of two years’ work and thousands of hours of effort across every timezone.
 It is a critical resource for change management practitioners worldwide.
 And best of all, it’s free!

 The Standard was released as a resource for the entire community.
 Download it here!